UKHSA-Internal/coronavirus-dashboard-metadata/modals/cumCasesByPublishDate.md

 # Cumulative number of cases

-Total number of people with a lab-confirmed positive test reported up to {date}.
+Total number of people with a lab-confirmed positive COVID-19 antigen test reported up to {date}.

 {inc:base/cases.md|modals}